LAOCOON: STILL STRUGGLING WITH THOSE SERPENTS

 which would support the view that it was made during the period when Greece was part of the Roman

-Empire , rather than earlier on during the Hellenistic period.
+Empire , rather than during the (earlier) Hellenistic period.

 The argument for a 1st century AD date was